outl1ne/laravel-scout-batch-searchable/README.md

 The IDs of models that require updating are stored in the default cache layer using the `Cache` helper.

 The debounce check uses Laravel's Scheduler to schedule a job that checks through all the pending update queues and sees if the required time has passed.
-This requires that the system has a working CRON setup that calls `schedule:run` every minute.
+This requires that the system has a working cron setup that calls `schedule:run` every minute.

 ## Installation